-Unlike these other serious illnesses, Alzheimer’s disease (AD) and dementia are extremely difficult to categorize into neat stages of progression that are typically used to determine whether hospice care is appropriate.
-Life expectancy is difficult, if not impossible, to pinpoint for a patient affected by AD and related conditions like vascular dementia, Lewy Body dementia, and frontotemporal dementia.
-Furthermore, patients in the later stages are usually unable to communicate things like pain or discomfort.
+Unlike other serious illnesses, Alzheimer’s disease (AD) and related dementias are extremely difficult to categorize into the neat stages of progression that are typically used to determine whether hospice care is appropriate.
+Life expectancy is difficult, if not impossible, to pinpoint for patients affected by AD or other forms of cognitive impairment, such as vascular dementia, Lewy Body dementia and frontotemporal dementia.
+Furthermore, patients in the later stages of these conditions are usually unable to communicate pain, discomfort, wants and needs.
 This means that family caregivers and even their loved ones’ physicians can have a tough time deciding when to call in hospice.

-- The patient has a stage 7 ranking on the Functional Assessment Staging (FAST) scale.
+- The patient has a stage 7 ranking on the FAST scale.

-The FAST scale consists of 16 items that rank the progression of dementia symptoms.
-For example, a ranking at stage 7 means a patient suffers from incontinence and is unable to dress, bathe, walk, or use the restroom without help.
-They are also unable to speak meaningfully or express their own thoughts.
+The Reisberg Functional Assessment STaging (FAST) scale consists of 16 items that rank the progression of dementia symptoms in seven different stages.
+Stage 7 indicates severe dementia and means a patient suffers from incontinence and is unable to dress, bathe, walk, or use the restroom without help.
+They may also be unable to speak meaningfully or express their own thoughts.

-- Other illnesses presently exist alongside the patient’s dementia.
+- Other illnesses exist alongside the patient’s dementia.

 - Constant, elevated levels of anxiety and stress;